projectsbyif/how-if-uses-data/how-if-uses-data.md

 You can read more about privacy on Amazon AWS in their [Data Privacy FAQ](https://aws.amazon.com/compliance/data-privacy-faq/).

-## Trust & Design meetup
+## Trust & Design and events

-We use [Eventbrite](https://eventbrite.co.uk) to handle signups and ticketing for our [Trust & Design](https://trustanddesign.projectsbyif.com) meetup.
+We use [Eventbrite](https://eventbrite.co.uk) to handle signups and ticketing for our [Trust & Design](https://trustanddesign.projectsbyif.com) meetup and other events we host.
 We do this because it’s a ticketing service members of the team have experience using.
 It allows us to promote each event to other people interested in similar events.

 When someone signs up to an event through Eventbrite, we’ll only use that information to get in touch about that specific event.
 After the event, we delete any information about attendees from Eventbrite.